 Peter is a key contact for our financial members who grow in the Gympie region.

 Through Peter's lifetime, he has grown Pineapples, Beans and Zucchini crops.
 Peter has traveled to New Zealand to research QA systems in the market and as a result the Gympie Pack House was born.

 Peter feels that there is not enough of 'us' in the area and wishes to use his place with BFVG as a leading Industry Representative Body to gain wider support within the region and for all of 'us' to keep in touch with industry updates and news

 Andreas is a second generation horticulturalist in partnership with family operating on a 50ha farm just outside of Bundaberg.

 His family has been farming for 30 years and are currently growing Mangoes and a variety of small crops.

 Having returned to the industry in 2011, Andreas is keen to see the younger generations being more involved and proactive in the direction of the horticulture industry.

 Andreas is also motivated to see the future of the industry brighten, promoting the youth to see farming as a fruitful career.

 Leanne is a local Accountant, Wealth and Business Advisor with a strong background in family and small business.
-Her heart lies in the Burnett Region where she grew up.
 Since gaining her degree and FCPA qualifications, Leanne has 21 years professional accounting experience to her credit.

-Stacey has recently been welcomed as an independent board director at BFVG and brings a broad experience based skill set to our organisation.
-She is Austsafe Supers' Central Queensland regional manager and is both passionate about your superannuation and the Agriculture Industry.
+Stacey continues to sit as an independent board director at BFVG and brings a broad experience based skill set to our organisation.